Nercury/mars-wrong-results/README.md

 # MARS + Dapper + MSSQL wrong results test case

-Query may wrong results under high load, with enabled MARS, Non-Windows clients.
+Sometimes the dapper query may return wrong results under high load, with enabled MARS, on Non-Windows clients.

+This program starts 2000 concurrent connections that runs `select @Id as Id` statement.
+This can be executed on any MSSQL instance and does not even require a database.

-- MSSQL database
+- MSSQL instance
 - `MultipleActiveResultSets=True` (MARS) is in the connection string
 - Client is not running on Windows (can be MacOS or Linux)
 - Using `Dapper` (maybe issue is somehow exacerbated by something the Dapper does)
 - High load that saturates the connection pool and causes timeouts.

-The issue is hard to reproduce, and may require multiple runs of this program to observe.
-One way to increase the chances of it occuring is to connect to DB over a connection that is not very reliable
-(a router/hotspot in another room).
+The issue is hard to reproduce, and may require multiple runs to observe.
+One way to increase the likelihood of it occuring is to use connection that is not very reliable (a router/hotspot in another room).

-This program starts 2000 concurrent connections that runs `select @Id as Id` statement.
-This can be executed on any MSSQL instance and does not even require a database.

-Example output with reproduced issue (`<...>` = skipped rows):
+Example output (`<...>` = skipped rows):

 ```
 <...>